webdev-dave/nextjs-e-commerce-website/README.md

 # E-Commerce App

+## Live Site

+The application is deployed and can be accessed at: [E-Commerce App](https://e-commerce-54.netlify.app)

 ## Todo

 - add data to .env.local.example and make sure it is not being blocked via gitignore